PB&J Peanut Butter Alternatives

 With peanut allergies on the rise, more schools dictate what parents can put in kids’ lunches.
 For many, that means no more peanut butter and jelly.
-As parents everywhere take on the challenge of figuring out what to make their kids for lunch every day, these five alternative spreads may help make the ban on peanuts easier to swallow.
+As parents everywhere take on the challenge of figuring out what to make their kids for lunch every day, these five peanut butter alternatives may help make the ban on peanuts easier to swallow.

 Cream Cheese and Jelly